pfheatwole/thesis/content/introduction.rst

 ===========

-* Is it correct to say that the control inputs and the wind vectors are conditionally *independent*, but conditional dependent given the pose of the wing?
+* Is it correct to say that the control inputs and the wind vectors are marginally *independent* (in the absence of the pose), but conditionally dependent given the pose of the wing?
 A gut check says yes: if you asked me to guess a pilot controls in the blind, I'd have to be vague, but if you told me they were banking to the right with a gust coming from the left, I'd be much more inclined to believe they were applying right brakes (and in the middle of a turn).

+  It might help to draw the model graph for the two scenarios.
+Wind doesn't *directly* influence the controls, it does it *indirectly*, through the pilot's objective/strategy.
+The pilot's decision making process takes in the wind, post, and objective, and produces the control output as a response, but if you delete that strategy from the model graph then there isn't a dependency between the wind and controls; they're only related by their common effect: the trajectory.

   This question probably belongs together with the discussion on *maneuvering target tracking*.